 Liens generally fall into two camps: voluntary and involuntary.
 About two-thirds of owner-occupied homes currently have a voluntary lien on them in the form of a mortgage.
 If you’ve ever taken out a second mortgage such as a home equity loan or home equity line of credit (HELOC), then you’ve also encountered a voluntary lien.
 These are generally used to secure a debt that you took out on purpose, and they’re very common in real estate transactions.

-Involuntary liens, much as the name implies, are placed on your home for other reasons that you didn’t explicitly consent to, such as if you didn’t pay a contractor for work on your home, didn’t pay your taxes or HOA dues, or if a judge has ruled against you in court after someone sued you.
+Involuntary liens, much as the name implies, are legal claims placed on your home for other reasons that you didn’t explicitly consent to, such as if you didn’t pay a contractor for work on your home, didn’t pay your taxes or HOA dues, or if a judge has ruled against you in court after someone sued you.

 Having a lien on your house doesn’t prevent you from selling it per se, but it can scare off buyers or make it impossible for them to obtain financing to purchase your home.
 Liens are attached to your house, even if you sell the home and transfer the title to someone else.